brendony/brendony.github.io/_posts/2020-09-17-swim-meet-software.md

   - anvil.works
 ---

 *TL;DR* &mdash; I built a WebApp in [Anvil](https://anvil.works).
-It's a full-stack development solution entirely in Python, and it's perfect for hobby projects (and anything that depends on development velocity).
+Anvil a full-stack development solution that lets you code your app entirely in Python, and it's perfect for hobby projects (and anything that depends on development velocity).

 # Just keep swimming

-Sometimes the best motivation for a project is to just scratch an itch.
+Sometimes the best motivation for taking on a project is to just scratch an itch.
 In this case, I'm a member of an amateur swimming club that meets weekly in summer (pandemic permitting!).
 The attraction of the club, (aside from the very welcoming atmosphere and lovely people) is that it holds time-handicapped races, permitting people of all ages and abilities to swim against each other and have interesting contests.

 ## Nomenclature